goodatsports/9-bit-CPU/README.md

 Please continue your journey through our CPU and learn its secrets with the following section...

 ## <p align=center>INSTRUCTION SYNTAX</p>
+What follows are the specifications for the three main types of instructions our CPU can handle:
+- R-Type: any instruction which deals with multiple registers (e.g. add, sub, etc.)
+- I-Type: any instruction involving a single register and an immediate value such as loading immediate values or branching instructions
+- J-Type: **JUMP TO ANY INSTRUCTION ADDRESS** (from 0 to 63)

 ## R-Type